Zenika/sensei/README.md

 # @zenika/sensei

-⚠️ THIS IS A VERY EARLY PROTOTYPE

 Sensei is meant to be a replacement of [zenika-formation-framework](https://github.com/Zenika/zenika-formation-framework/), using a simpler and newer stack.
+It's not up-to-par in terms of features, but it's ready for test drives.

 ## Usage